A Losing Streak: Synopsis

 At 8:30pm in Nelson Mandela House, Del has everything set up for the poker game.
 Grandad bravely lends Del some money to put up during the game.
 Rodney tells his family that Boycie and Trigger have arrived.
 Del and Boycie flip a coin to decide whose pack of cards they will use.
 Del flips the double-headed coin and Boycie calls heads again, thus they use Boycie's cards.
 Throughout the evening, Boycie easily beats both Del and Trigger with his marked cards.

 As Trigger pulls out, Del and Boycie agree to a no-limits game, and Boycie seemingly trumps Del with a bet of £1000.
 Del wagers all his jewellery, Trigger's car (which Boycie sold to him), the stereo, the TVs, and everything in the flat just to see Boycie's cards.
 Boycie reveals that he has four Kings, while Del has only got two pairs.
 As Boycie prepares to leave, Del reminds him that according to the rules, all cards must be shown before the winnings are collected.
-Boycie agrees, and Del shows everyone else that he has in fact got two pairs of Aces, giving him a winning hand.
+Boycie agrees, and Del shows everyone else he has in fact got two pairs of Aces, giving him a winning hand.
 The conversation between Del and Boycie then runs as follows:

 With that said, Del and Rodney begin collecting the money.
 As Boycie prepares to leave downcast, Rodney convinces Del that he is now on a winning streak, so Del decides to flip a coin with Boycie for £200, but with Rodney calling for him.
 Rodney, forgetting about the double-headed coin, calls tails.